VPA Service Learning and Leadership Grant ProgramCongratulations to the recipients of the 2015-16 VSLLP Grant Awards:

 Click here to see a list of schools and projects from prior years.

 The Vermont Principals’ Association is pleased to partner with the Vermont Student Assistance Corporation and the Bay & Paul Foundation to offer the VPA Service Learning and Leadership Grant Program (VSLLP) to member schools.

 School projects are required to demonstrate student and community involvement in the planning and implementation of each project.
 Project goals should be tied to improvements in academic involvement and school climate through service learning activities.
-Schools must also demonstrate a fund match of actual dollars or in-kind services from their school and community.
+The maximum amount of each award is $2,000 and schools must demonstrate a fund match of actual dollars or in-kind services from their school and/or community.

-Research indicates that skills such as critical thinking, problem solving, communication skills are absolutely necessary in order for students to compete as citizens in the 21stCentury.
-(U.S. Students Need 21stCentury Skills to Compete in a Global Community) “The new mandate for schools is simple: Be relevant to students while giving them the latest skills to compete globally”. http//www.21stcentury.org The projects and activities developed by schools through the Vermont Service Learning &Leadership Grant provide students with the opportunity and the means to develop these life skills.
+Keep in mind, as we do when assessing applications, that critical thinking, problem solving and communication skills are absolutely necessary in order for students to compete as citizens in the 21stCentury.
+“The new mandate for schools is simple: Be relevant to students while giving them the latest skills to compete globally."
+(U.S. Students Need 21st Century Skills to Compete in a Global Community)